 Children who have individual provision plans discuss their targets with their class teacher.

-If your child has a Statement or EHCP, their views are sought at the review stage as well as at other times.
+If your child has an EHCP, their views are sought at the review stage as well as at other times.

 What specialist services and expertise are available at or accessed by the school?